Alab-NII/morehopqa/README.md

 # MoreHopQA: More Than Multi-hop Reasoning

 This repository contains the code to run the evaluation and analyses for MorehopQA: More Than Multi-hop Reasoning.
-We also provoide the dataset on [Huggingface](https://huggingface.co/datasets/alabnii/morehopqa)
+We also provide the dataset on [Huggingface](https://huggingface.co/datasets/alabnii/morehopqa).

 ---
 ## The dataset